 Clearly, it will be critical that your business complies with these and any other local licensing regulations.
 Keeping abreast of regulatory changes will be important whether you are new to the business or have been a dog walker for a long time.

 Licensing requirements may also have a bearing on your need for the type of dog walking insurance in which we specialise here at Protectivity.
 Regulations enforced by the Royal Parks, for example, stipulate that the grounds may be used only by licensed professional dog walkers.
 This is part of the Parks’ efforts to ensure that all users and visitors maintain a high standard and have the correct insurance cover for themselves, the dogs, and the public.

 But it is not only for access to the Royal Parks.
 For your own peace of mind, the protection of your business, and to bolster your standing as a professional pet business owner maintaining the appropriate level of insurance is critical.

 Certification, qualification, licensing, and insurance – none of these may be absolutely essential if you are looking to start a dog walking business.
 But without them, you may be struggling to run your pet business safely, efficiently, and successfully.

 So that you keep up to date with developments likely to impact your business, you might want to keep in touch with some of the associations that bring together people offering dog walking services.

-Associations are starting to appear for professional dog walkers and these may also be beneficial to join.
-These ensure the standards of dog walking are kept high and professional.
-Joining an association such as APDW (Association of Professional Dog Walkers) helps to establish you as a professional in your field and reassure your customers that you take responsibility in your role.
+Organisations such as these help to ensure that the standards of dog walking are kept high and professional.
+Joining an association such as the Association of Professional Dog Walkers (APDW) helps to establish you as a professional in your field and reassure your customers that you take responsibility in your role.